ratiphi/16-basic-auth/lab-tim/README.md

-# Lab 13 - Single Mongo Resource
+# Lab 16 - Basic Auth
 ## Tim Turner
 =====================================

 ### Description

-This app is a HTTP server.
-You can send POST, PUT, GET, and DELETE requests to the server and get a response.
-The valid only API endpoint is `/api/toy`.
+This app is a basic auth server.
+You can send POST and GET requests to the server and get a response.
+The valid API endpoints are `/api/signup` and `/api/signin`.

 To run the server, you must have NodeJS installed.
 You also have to run npm install to download the npm required modules.
 These commands listed below to interact with the server require HTTPie to be installed on your computer.
-After you have those done, type "node server.js" in the terminal window.
+After you have those done, type "npm run start" in the terminal window.
 The server will now be running.

 This server uses MongoDB for data storage.
 To run the database you must have MongoDB installed.
+Type "npm run start-db" to start the mongo server

 To send requests to the server, in another terminal windows, type some of the following commands.

-`http POST localhost:3000/api/toy name=slinky desc=plastic` should create a new toy named slinky with a description of metal and return a message with the toy id, name, and description if successful.
+`http POST localhost:5000/api/signup name='Joe' password='dirt' email='test@email.com'` should create a new user named Joe with a password and email attached and return a message with the user's hash if successful.

-`http PUT localhost:3000/api/toy _id="some-id-string" name=stuffy desc=blue` should update a toy record by the ID string provided.

-`http GET localhost:3000/api/toy/"some-id-string"` should get by the provided ID string.
-The toy ids are initialized on successful toy creation.
-This will return the toy with it's id, name, and description properties.

-`http DELETE localhost:3000/api/toy/"some-id-string"` should delete a toy record by the ID string provided.
+`http -s username:password localhost:5000/api/signin` should return the user's hash if the input username and password are valid.

 Type control + C to stop the server.